bkainz/ml-revision/README.md

-# ml-revisoin
+# ml-revision
 Revision notes for machine learning.

-See the gh-pages at https://tblah.github.io/ml-revisoin/
+See the gh-pages at https://tblah.github.io/ml-revision